-- b) The Company is deemed to have control over an investee or subsidiary if it has rights, or is exposed, to variable returns from its involvement with the investee, and it has the ability to direct the activities that affect the amount of its returns. - c) Subsidiary is fully consolidated, being the date on which the Company obtains control, and continue to be consolidated until the date when such control ceases. - d) The financial statements of the subsidiary are prepared using the same significant accounting policies as the Company. - e) The assets and liabilities in the financial statements of overseas subsidiary company are translated to Baht using the exchange rate prevailing on the end of reporting period, and revenues and expenses translated using monthly average exchange rates.
-The resulting differences are shown under the caption of "Exchange differences on translation of financial statements in foreign currency" in the statements of changes in shareholders' equity. - f) Material balances and transactions between the Company and its subsidiary company have been eliminated from the consolidated financial statements.
+- b) The Company is deemed to have control over an investee or subsidiaries if it have rights, or is exposed, to variable returns from its involvement with the investee, and it has the ability to direct the activities that affect the amount of its returns. - c) Subsidiaries are fully consolidated, being the date on which the Company obtains control, and continue to be consolidated until the date when such control ceases. - d) The financial statements of the subsidiaries are prepared using the same significant accounting policies as the Company. - e) The assets and liabilities in the financial statements of overseas subsidiary company are translated to Baht using the exchange rate prevailing on the end of reporting period, and revenues and expenses translated using monthly average exchange rates.
+The resulting differences are shown under the caption of "Exchange differences on translation of financial statements in foreign currency" in the statements of changes in shareholders' equity. - f) Material balances and transactions between the Group have been eliminated from the consolidated financial statements. - g) Non-controlling interests represent the portion of profit or loss and net assets of the subsidiaries that are not held by the Company and are presented separately in the consolidated profit or loss and within equity in the consolidated statement of financial position.

-2.3 The separate financial statements present investment in subsidiary under the cost method.
+2.3 The separate financial statements present investment in subsidiaries under the cost method.